- Cake Loaf

 - 4 to 5 tbsp freshly squeezed lemon juice

-This layered fresh cherry cake is the perfect choice for a summer dessert.
+Delicious layers of cake and fresh cherries is a perfect choice for a summer dessert.

 - Preheat oven to 350 degrees F.